hiteclab/Meta_Processing/README.md

 Is a meta-programming language for beginners based in the [Processing](https://processing.org/) language.
 You can write and read the code in different languages, initially Spanish, Française, Hindi (हिन्दी), Japanese (日本人), Italiano, Chinese (中文), Português and English.
 All the code created with Meta_Processing is exported as Processing language code.
-Is a Programming environment that do not let you make syntaxis mistakes.
+Is a Programming environment that does not let you make syntax mistakes.

 Created by Jose David Cuartas, (c) 2020 license GPL v.3